panifie/PingPong.jl/docs/src/devdocs.md

 ## Customizations and the type hierarchy

-If you look at the package `OrderTypes` (or `EventTypes`) there are multiple definition for dispatching functions on orders whether they are buy,sell,long,short.
+If you look at the package `OrderTypes` (or `EventTypes`) there are multiple definitions for dispatching functions on orders whether they are buy,sell,long,short.
 Care must be taken for ensuring that dispatching works as intended because multiple definitions that might trick you into thinking they are similar, they are not:

 ```julia
 struct One{T} end